Inside the world of: tornado survivors Pt. 1

 His wife and neighbor were doing Hail Marys.

 “It got worse and it got worse.
-I figured I was dead, we were all going to die,” he recalls.
+I figured I was dead, we were all going to die,” he said.

 When the second wave came around, most of the building was gone, making them exposed to the elements.
 Humphrey’s scalp became embedded with pebbles.